 Why a winter salad?
 Well, here in Spain, oranges are a winter fruit.
 The best and juiciest Valencia oranges (the ones actually from Valencia, Spain) come into season at the beginning of December, giving Spaniards across the country a healthy dose of vitamin C throughout the cold winter season.
 Olives are also a winter fruit, although available year round.

 When we finally made the salad in the workshop, my initial hypothesis was confirmed, it was one of the most delicious salads I’ve ever tried (and super easy to make).
-Here is the recipe, vía Rosa Tovar:
+Here is the recipe, courtesy of Rosa Tovar.